 Ella Good and Nicki Kent

-In 2018, Ella Good & Nicki Kent are collaborating with scientists, architects, and their local community in Bristol to design and plan the build of a functional Martian house.
+A collaboration with scientists, architects, and the artists' local community to design and plan the build of a functional Martian house.